 -

-You should note, however, that not every insurer looks through your entire claims history.
-Many only look back at three year’s worth of claims.
+However, not every insurer looks through your entire claims history.
+Many only look back at three years’ worth of claims.

-The Fair Credit Reporting Act (FCRA) allows you to get a free CLUE report from LexisNexis (the research company that maintains the CLUE database) once per year.
-To get your report you can:
+The Fair Credit Reporting Act allows you to get a free CLUE report from LexisNexis (the research company that maintains the CLUE database) once per year.
+To get your report, you can:

-You can also get one free report every 12 months from A-PLUS Property by Verisk, which also collects loss history data for homes.
+You can also get one free report every 12 months from A-PLUS Property by Verisk, which collects loss history data for homes as well.

 If the investigation reveals there is an error on your CLUE report, then the company that provided the incorrect information (such as an insurance company) must correct the error and notify all of the consumer reporting companies to whom it provided the inaccurate information.